sigmagamma/portl/README.md

 as well as other texts (the portal file).
 However, it does not support right to left languages, and when creating translations for those text appears out of order.
 * The program takes a translation file and the source english file and generates relevant content for the RTL language, along the way solving the order issue so that the text is readable.
-It does not handle right-to-left alignment of the text (yet).
+It also handles right-to-left alignment for the captions (not for the song).
 * For the "portal" file, which contains the song, an even simpler approach is taken which doesn't consider multiple lines.
 Note that this means some lines need to be out of order in the translation file.
 * Finally, the program installs the content into the Portal folder and configures Portal to use it, with some effort made to back up previous files.